Israel Bombs Iran’s Heavy Nuclear Facility, New Report Confirms

 The International Atomic Energy Agency (IAEA) confirmed the reactor was hit and that it contained no nuclear material.

-Spent fuel from heavy water reactors contains plutonium suitable for a nuclear bomb, The report was also confirmed by Yahoo News.
+Spent fuel from heavy water reactors contains plutonium that can be used to produce nuclear weapons.
+The report was also confirmed by Yahoo News.

 Source: Getty Images